messixieziyi/xieziyi.github.io/index.md

 [Playing Gomoku Like A Human](https://github.com/messixieziyi/xieziyi.github.io/blob/main/Playing%20Gomoku%20Like%20A%20Human.pdf)

 [Recommendation System on Million Song Dataset using Alternating Least Square Algorithm](https://github.com/messixieziyi/xieziyi.github.io/blob/main/Recommendation%20System%20on%20Million%20Song%20Dataset%20using%20Alternating%20Least%20Square%20Algorithm.pdf)

+### Research Experience

+Resrarch Asistant at Fluid Energy Science lab at University of California, Santabarbara (2018.3-2020.6)
+- The Big Question: Hard to sustain vortices in liquids in small scale channels to mix two different fluids
+- Solution: Search for a silicon channel with certain structures that could sustain vortices in the liquid
+- Research and Result:
+- Built different silicon cells in which there is a channel of 1000 m width with small structures of the scale tens of m, and two inlets for two different fluids and one outlet for outflow.
+Used syringe pump to push liquids passing through the cell.
+Use fluids with fluorescent beads to record the flow using a fluorescence confocal microscope and analyze it with micro-PIV analysis
+- Managed to have two working structures
+1. Constant Pumping: Successfully created non-dying vortices in the fluids inside the cell
+2. Stop-and-go Pumping: Successfully created periodic vortices along the channel.
+- Upon successfully creating and sustaining the vortices, mixing is guaranteed
+- The next step would be to input fluids containing different fluorescents beads and measure the mixing efficiency by calculating the standard deviation of the distribution of beads

 You can use the [editor on GitHub](https://github.com/messixieziyi/website/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.